 The site will be utilized by the BAC/NCA partnership to develop the field school as well as an architectural museum for the community and general public.
 The building itself will be a "work in progress" educational tool where students and faculty will be trained in the analysis and conservation of the existing structure and materials.
 The project will encourage community engagement, local educational outreach, research on Pakistani cultural heritage and its conservation, and publication of the research.

-"When Pakistani and U.S. Partners work together to find a common purpose that brings out the best in each, and builds on the knowledge of all, clearly public diplomacy principles are at their propitious best," stated Judith Ravin, Acting Country Cultural Affairs officer or U.S Embassy-Islamabad, in a letter dated December 28, 2013 to Dr. Nadeem Omar Tartar, Director, National College of Arts Rawalpindi.
+"When Pakistani and US Partners work together to find a common purpose that brings out the best in each, and builds on the knowledge of all, clearly public diplomacy principles are at their propitious best," stated Judith Ravin, acting country cultural affairs officer of US Embassy-Islamabad, in a letter dated December 28, 2013 to Dr. Nadeem Omar Tartar, director, National College of Arts Rawalpindi.

 The Haveli Sujan Singh is located in the Bhabra Bazaar area of the old city of Rawalpindi, nine miles from Islamabad, in the province of Punjab in northern Pakistan.
 Built by the wealthy merchant, Rai Bahadur Soojan Singh in 1893, it stands four stories tall with 45 rooms and makes up 24,000 square feet.

-The project teams from the two institutions will be led by Robert W. Ogle, Director of Historic Preservation Studies at the Boston Architectural College, and Dr. Nadeem Omar Tarar, Director, National College of Arts Rawalpindi.
-Dr. Tarar visited the BAC Boston in October to initiate the collaboration.
+The project teams from the two institutions will be led by Robert W. Ogle, director of Historic Preservation Studies at The Boston Architectural College, and Dr. Nadeem Omar Tarar, director, National College of Arts Rawalpindi.
+Dr. Tarar visited the BAC in October to initiate the collaboration.
 Robert Ogle visited the NCA in November to identify the Haveli Sujan Singh as the site for the field school.